Your browser does not support JavaScript!

 Thus, even small, private entities are better off using an account structure consistent with the guidance, particularly if they have ambition to grow and eventually become large, public entities.

-Universal COAs IFRS COAs US GAAP COAs
+Standardized COAs IFRS COAs GAAP COAs